jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

     A function is called an intrinsic mode function when:
       1. The number of its extrema and zero-crossings differ at most by unity.
-      2. The mean of the local envelopes defined by it’s local maxima and that defined by its local minima should be zero at all times.
+      2. The mean of the local envelopes defined by its local maxima and that defined by its local minima should be zero at all times.

-Condition 1 ensures that there are no localized oscillations in the signal and it crosses the X-axis atleast once before it goes from one extremum to another, which makes it adaptive.
+Condition 1 ensures that there are no localized oscillations in the signal and it crosses the X-axis at least once before it goes from one extremum to another, which makes it adaptive.
 Condition 2 ensures meaningful instantaneous frequencies, as explained in the previous example.
 The next section explains the algorithm for extracting IMFs out of a signal.